 Does Lumin Health accept BCBS for Spravato treatment?

-How can I get Spravato (esketamine) covered by Blue Cross Blue Shield?
+How can I get Spravato (esketamine) covered by Blue Cross Blue Shield / BCBS?

-The criteria for getting ketamine therapy with Spravato covered by Blue Cross Blue Shield can vary based on each case, but some commonalities are below.
+The criteria for getting ketamine therapy with Spravato covered by Blue Cross Blue Shield / BCBS can vary based on each case, but some commonalities are below.

-Learn more about the specific insurance coverage for esketamine therapy and Spravato with Blue Cross Blue Shield.
+Learn more about the specific insurance coverage for esketamine therapy and Spravato with Blue Cross Blue Shield / BCBS.
 For more information about how Lumin Health works with insurance, visit our insurance cost & information page.

 Frequently asked questions